-But even though I’d heard all these amazing claims about the Pure Wand, I held off on getting one for the longest time.
+But even though I’d heard all these amazing claims about the Pure Wand stainless steel dildo, I held off on getting one for the longest time.
 I first saw the Pure Wand when I was reading a “best sex toys” guide about five years ago, when I was a sex toy noob.
 And you know what?
 Its appearance scared me—all that cold, hard metal, curved in such a dramatic way.
 My first thought was: WHY???

 At the time I was looking for a realistic dildo to stick on the wall and fuck my brains out with, so the Njoy Pure Wand’s elegance was totally lost on me.
 But this year, I finally decided to get a Pure Wand because I kept noticing isolated cases where someone would read one of the many positive reviews of the Pure Wand, then buy one and be as confused as I was when I first saw the thing.
 I’ve read questions like: Why can’t I orgasm from this?
 Am I doing something wrong?
 Do you have any tips?

-This guide is meant to help folks who don’t immediately have mind-blowing orgasms and squirt/ejaculate all over their bed when they start using the Pure Wand.
+This guide on how to use the Njoy Pure Wand aims to help folks who don’t immediately have mind-blowing orgasms and squirt/ejaculate all over their bed when they start using the toy.
 G-spot orgasms usually aren’t easy, and neither are prostate orgasms—that’s why I’ve asked All Male Sex Toys to help me out, by sharing all the knowledge he’s gained from five years of Pure Wand use.
 (Seriously, check out his site if you want well-written reviews of penis and prostate toys.)

-Here are our tips—an Njoy Pure Wand how-to guide—on how to get more out of this beast of a toy.
-Nothing works the same way for everyone, but I hope that among all the different techniques we discuss, you’ll find some ideas on how to make the Pure Wand work well for you!
-Or, if you’re looking to pick up a legit Pure Wand, skip to the end for a 15%-off discount code!
+Nothing works the same way for everyone, but I hope that our Njoy Pure Wand prostate and G-spot tips will help you enjoy your Pure Wand experience!
+And, if you’re looking to pick up a legit Pure Wand, skip to the end for a 15%-off discount code!